A necessary condition for supernova fallback invading newborn neutron-star magnetosphere: Results

-This result can be interpreted in light of a simplified thin-shell model (Appendix \ref{app:thinshell}), in which we approximate the shocked matter as a shell at the contact surface $r_\mathrm{fb}$, and its dynamics can be obtained through solving simplified mass, momentum, and energy conservation equations including the effects of gravity.
+in which we approximate the shocked matter as a shell at the contact surface $r_\mathrm{fb}$, and its dynamics can be obtained through solving simplified mass, momentum, and energy conservation equations including the effects of gravity.
 We find that $\zeta \approx \zeta_\mathrm{min}$ corresponds to the case where the time-integrated outflow luminosity and the gravitational work exerted to the shocked fallback matter become comparable at $t \approx t_\mathrm{fb}$.
 In this case, the outflow can marginally repel the fallback matter.
 For a smaller $\zeta < \zeta_\mathrm{min}$, the outflow cannot supply a sufficient amount of energy to the shocked region by the time gravity accelerates the fallback.
 We also note that Eq. (\ref{eq:zeta_min}) is broadly consistent with the minimum out- to inflow luminosity ratio for the existence of a self-similar solution describing the expanding accretion shock~\footnote{See \cite{SK18} and their Eqs.
 31 and 32, where the dimensionless out- to inflow luminosity ratio is defined as $4\pi D_\mathrm{fs} \sqrt{\xi_\mathrm{s}}$ in their Eq.
 (27).}.

 In Figs. \ref{fig:before fitting_ft} and \ref{fig:zeta_minVSrenc}, we also show the cases with three different outflow Lorentz factors $\Gamma_{\infty} = 6$, $10$, and $100$.
-It is found that $r_\mathrm{fb, min}$ and so as $\zeta_\mathrm{min}$ barely change with $\Gamma_{\infty}$.
+It is found that $r_\mathrm{fb, min}$ and so as $\zeta_\mathrm{min}$ barely change with $\Gamma_{\infty}$~\footnote{We also confirm that the results hold for a mildly relativistic case with $\Gamma_{\infty} = 2$.}.
 As argued in the previous paragraph, $r_\mathrm{fb, min}$ is determined by the balance between the time-integrated outflow luminosity injected to and the gravitational work exerted to the shocked matter, neither of which depends on the outflow velocity as long as it is relativistic.
 Thus, although we only explored the cases with $\Gamma_\infty \leq 100$, Eq. (\ref{eq:zeta_min}) can be applicable to cases with a larger outflow Lorentz factor.